The practice of authentic mindfulness begins with the understanding of Non-dual Mind.

 Dualistic view is essentially the subject-object experience, of our mind perceiving the world of objects as being distinct from it.
 Furthermore, it creates a sense of separation of us as being different not just from a God who’s out there, but also from other beings.
 When we hold such dualistic views, mindfulness as a practice will still give us the benefits of being in control of this mind-object relationship, resulting is lesser stress and afflictions.
 But those benefits soon fade away or address only the relative stresses of daily life without resolving the underlying state of grasping and suffering.
 It is like having a pot with holes to carry the water.
 You can only go the short distance!

 To be able to fully appreciate and benefit from the practice of Mindfulness, one has to be able to start with the Non-dual Mind, a mind that is not in conflict with itself or with its relationship towards the perceived world.
 How do we do this?
 Well, it is not possible through some ‘doing’ but through right understanding.
-For this association with teaching or teachers can be beneficial.
+For this, association with non-dualism teaching or teachers can be beneficial.
 More importantly, adopting the Non-dual Mind is to adopt the right attitude.
-Then the training of Mindfulness truly begins!
+Any practice, whether it is Yoga, Mindfulness or Meditation requires proper vision and understanding.
+Then the training truly begins and yields the highest benefit.